2016 Nauruan parliamentary election

 Parliamentary elections were held in Nauru on 9 July 2016.
-On 10 June 2016, the Parliament was dissolved by President Baron Waqa after it completed its three-year term.
-Speaker Ludwig Scotty called the elections for 9 July, with nominations taking place between 19 and 25 June 2016.
+Parliament was dissolved by President Baron Waqa on 10 June after it completed its three-year term.
+Speaker Ludwig Scotty called the elections for 9 July, with nominations taking place between 19 and 25 June.

 Electoral system

 The 19 members of Parliament were elected from eight multi-member constituencies using the Dowdall system, a version of ranked voting; voters ranked candidates, with the votes counted as a fraction of 1 divided by the ranking number (e.g. a candidate ranked second will be scored as ½); the candidates with the highest total are elected.